What Is the Motorola CP100d-UD?

 Motorola CP100d-UD vs. Motorola CLS Series

-The Motorola CLS series (CLS1110, CLS1410) operates on pre-programmed Business Band UHF frequencies under FCC Part 95.
-CLS radios do not require an individual FCC license, making them easier to deploy for small teams with simple communication needs.
-However, CLS radios share frequencies with other businesses using the same channels, have lower power output (1 watt), and do not support digital mode or repeater operation.
+The Motorola CLS series (CLS1110, CLS1410) operates on pre-programmed Business Band UHF frequencies.
+CLS radios are easier to deploy for small teams with simple communication needs.
+However, CLS radios share frequencies with other businesses using the same channels, have lower power output (1 watt), and do not support digital mode.
 The CP100d-UD is the appropriate choice when your organization needs private licensed channels, higher power, digital capability, or more than a handful of channels.

 Motorola CP100d-UD vs. Motorola RDX Series

-The Motorola RDX series (RDU2020, RDU4100, RDU4160d) also operates on pre-licensed Business Band frequencies without requiring an individual FCC license.
-RDX radios are license-free to operate but share frequencies across all RDX users nationwide.
+The Motorola RDX series (RDU2020, RDU4100, RDU4160d) also operates on pre-licensed Business Band frequencies.
 The CP100d-UD, operating on your own licensed private frequencies, provides channel exclusivity, greater range, and digital mode—making it a better fit for larger or more security-conscious operations.
-RDX is appropriate for small teams wanting no licensing overhead.

 Motorola CP100d-UD vs. Kenwood NX-P1300NK